Over the last decade, using robot-assisted surgery to treat urological conditions has accelerated.

-Also called kidney-sparing surgery, this procedure removes the diseased part of the kidney only, while leaving the rest of the kidney intact.
-This leaves the patient with better kidney function and less chance of needing dialysis than had the whole organ been removed
+Also called kidney-sparing surgery, a partial nephrectomy removes the diseased part of the kidney only while leaving the rest of the kidney intact.
+This leaves the patient with better kidney function and less chance of needing dialysis than if the whole organ is removed.

 This procedure for bladder cancer can be done as a partial or radical cystectomy.
 A partial cystectomy removes only the cancerous part of the bladder.
-More commonly, a radical cystectomy removes the bladder, nearby lymph nodes, part of the urethra, and any other nearby organs where the cancer has spread.
+More commonly, a radical cystectomy removes the bladder, nearby lymph nodes, part of the urethra, and any other nearby organs where cancer has spread.

 Pyeloplasty (urinary reconstruction surgery)